staviebrock/landmapmagic.com/src/vanilla-js/README.md

 **For non-React applications** - Flask, Django, PHP, Rails, plain HTML, and any web framework.

-The easiest way to add interactive land data maps to your web applications without React dependencies.
+The easiest way to build land maps in your apps

 ## Quick Start